CastenettoA/mars-rover-api/readme.md

 ### Tech Stack
 * Nodejs + Express for backend server and API
-* Typescript for the Rover Class and the other part of the program
+* Typescript
-* EJS as templating language to generate HTML markup
+* EJS as templating language engine (for the views)
-* Chota as CSS-ready theme design for front-end
+* Chota.css as CSS-ready theme for the front-end
 * XV as Test Runner

 ### Install